cake-build/rfcs/text/0000-embrace-NET-CLI-templates.md

   * template for bootstrappers
   * `cake.config` template
   * Cake.Frosting project template
+* Supplied in cake-vscode
+  * `cake.build` template
+  * download of a `cake.config` (template is not supplied, but always downloaded.)
+  * downloads of bootstrappers (templates are not supplied, but always downloaded.)

 Then there's the pantry repo that contains handlebar templates to generate cake templates.
 (I've not checked which of the above were generated using pantry, so I'm not sure if that's up-to-date or not.)